Lumbar Spinal StenosisSkip to the navigation

 - Learn about stenosis and about how to relieve symptoms.

 - Taking medicines, such as nonsteroidal anti-inflammatory drugs (NSAIDs) or acetaminophen, to relieve pain.
+Be safe with medicines.
+Read and follow all instructions on the label.

 - Lose extra weight, which not only can relieve symptoms but also can slow progression of the stenosis.